THellemans/Portfolio-Tim-Hellemans/README.md

 #### Is this a discrete optimization problem?

 Maybe we should first ask the question, why is this a **discrete** optimization problem?
-In order to solve this problem, we have to decide for every path (that is, every connection between two customers or the warehouse and a customer) if we want to send a vehicle along that road.
+In order to solve the CVRP, we have to decide for every path (that is, every connection between two customers or the warehouse and a customer) if we want to send a vehicle along that road.
 This is a `discrete choice`, that is: we either send the vehicle or we don't, we can't send half a vehicle along a path.
 The value of our decision variables is either `0` (that is, we don't send the vehicle) or `1` (that is, we do send the vehicle).
 Therefore this problem is a discrete optimization problem.

 #### Integer Programming solution for the ordinary vehicle routing problem